zalando-incubator/remora/README.md

 docker-compose -f basic-example/docker-compose.yml up
 ```

-Run remora in IDE with kafka and zookeeper run by docker-compose
+Run remora in IDE with kafka and zookeeper run by docker-compose.
+Note you must set `-e KAFKA_ENDPOINT="kafka:9094"` and `--network basic-example_default` for Remora to work with Kafka from docker-compose.

 ```bash
 docker-compose -f basic-example/docker-compose.yml up --scale remora=0